1997 Indianapolis 500: Second Day - Sunday May 11

 As the majority of drivers had qualified by Saturday, only four machines started qualifying attempts on the second day.
 Two of them were added to the field; Steve Kinser completed a run early in the day, while Robbie Groff finished just before the track closed in his last attempt.
 The first one was nullified by an engine misfire, and the second by a cold track surface.
 Greg Ray, in an at-large entry, was set for a 215 mph qualifying run before he ran out of fuel in his last lap.
 The priority in engine usage at Team Scandia forced Marco Greco to become the only available first-week competitor to sit out during Pole Day weekend.

 In the morning, Dennis Vitolo was assigned to the #54 Beck Motorsports entry, which had a locked-in berth after being raced by Robbie Buhl in the last two rounds of 1996.
 Billy Boat, who failed to qualify in 1996 and was yet to debut in an Indy car race, had been recruited on Friday to drive Foyt's third car, and took to the track for the first time in the #1T car.
-The boat even took warm-up laps for a tentative late qualifying attempt, with the only purpose of checking some changes to the car.
+Billy Boat even took warm-up laps for a tentative late qualifying attempt, with the only purpose of checking some changes to the car.
 Despite this, his deal had been agreed before Sharp's injury, and he was not slated to replace him.